xitop/edzed/docs/sblocks.rst

   the raised exception is added to the *on_error* event data as ``'error'``.
   A cancelled task triggers *on_cancel* events.
 Note that no tasks are cancelled in the queue mode.
-In all three cases (success, cancel, error) the coroutine's argument - i.e. the value received by the ``'put'`` - is included in the event data with key ``'arg'``.
+In all three cases (success, cancel, error) the original ``'put'`` event data is inserted into the output event data as item ``'put'``.
+This makes it possible to pair an event and its response.

-  If the *stop_value* is defined, it is inserted into the queue and processed as the last item before stopping.
-This allows to leave the controlled process in a well-defined state.
+  If the *stop_data* is defined, it is processed as the last item before stopping.
   As this happen during the stop phase, make sure the *stop_timeout* gives enough time for a successful output task run.

   .. important::
-    No events are triggered when the *stop_value* is processed.
+    No events are triggered when the *stop_data* is processed.

   The *guard_time* is the duration of a mandatory and uncancellable sleep after each run of the output task.
 No output activity can